gamesbook/protograf/docs/source/core_shapes.rst

 Perbii shapes can be constructed for:

-- :ref:`EquilateralTriangle <equilateraltriangle-command>`
 - :ref:`Hexagon <hexagon-command>`
 - :ref:`Rectangle <rectangle-command>`
-- :ref:`Rhombus <rhombus-command>`;
+- :ref:`Rhombus <rhombus-command>`
+- :ref:`Triangle <triangle-command>`

 ..
 NOTE::

-    Actually, because a rhombus can have an "elongated" shape, it is not really possible to have true perbis lines for this shape.
+    Actually, because a Rhombus can have an "elongated" shape, it is not really possible to have true perbis lines for this shape.
 What is drawn are lines from the midpoints of each side to the centre.
-This in turn means that rotated shapes have an "awkward" angle |dash| use with care.
+This in turn means that rotated shapes can seem to have an "awkward" angle |dash| use with care.
+The same is true for any non-equilateral Triangle.

 Example 1.
 Perbii Shapes